tristan-88/TipsyStack/MVP-Feature-List.md

 ### 2. Account Creation / Login / Logout / Guest-Login
   * Users will have the ability to do the following: `Sign-up`, `Log-in`, `Log-out`.
-  * Guests will have the ability to use a Demo feature to login and access all normal functionality.
+  * Guests will have the ability to use a `Demo` feature to login and access all normal functionality of a registered user.
   * Will prompt guests to login or create an account if they attempt to post or answer questions.

 ### 3. Ask Questions